MT105. A Complicated Recipe : Diversity and Infocap Content

 America?
 Out of modern Asia?
 While examples can be found, they are few in number, and

-usually relate to natives of those areas who have studied and worked in 'the West', that is in
+usually relate to natives of those areas who have studied and worked in "the West", that is in

 areas of high infocap.
 So the supposition that increasing populations lead to increasing